 Among the most valuable lessons I learned during this process is that to be successful at growing a brand, business goals must be underwritten by reality.
 A creative brief driven by goals that are not in line with reality is nothing more than a work of fiction.
-My proudest achievement at BBDO was the work I did for the Jeep brand.
-With each successive brief, I got closer and closer to the core of the Jeep story and how Jeep owners connected with it.
-Ultimately, the positioning statement that I wrote for the Jeep brand was deceptively simple: The world is your playground.
+My proudest achievement was my work at BBDO for the Jeep brand.
+As I got closer and closer to the core of the Jeep story and how Jeep owners connected with it, I arrived at a deceptively simple positioning statement for the Jeep brand: The world is your playground.
 The work that emerged from this positioning ranged from advertising to experiential events and eventually to digital.
 And some of that work got picked up by network agencies in other countries – aspired by every Canadian ad agency practitioner.